Sarah BerryWeb Marketing Consultant

 Amazon built its Buy Box algorithm on eligibility requirements, which include:

 - Professional Seller: The Buy Box is exclusive to Professional Sellers.
-These are businesses that sell more than 40 items per month and subscribe to Amazon’s Professional Seller service, which provides subscribers with additional features, like customizable shipping rates.
+These are businesses that sell more than 40 items per month and subscribe to Professional Seller service for Amazon, which provides subscribers with additional features, like customizable shipping rates.

 - New product: Amazon also eliminates used products from the Buy Box.
 If you want to win the Buy Box, you must sell a new product.
 This eligibility requirement helps ensure that shoppers receive undamaged, high-quality products.